Other names: Smooth Fox Terrier, Wire Fox Terrier

 Trimming and grooming sessions are recommended for the wire-hair type (not more than three a year), to be carried out by a professional dog groomer.

-Both varieties lose very little hair, and moulting seasons are not particularly felt, which greatly facilitates their maintenance.
+Both varieties lose very little hair, and shedding seasons are not particularly felt, which greatly facilitates their maintenance.

 Nutrition of the Fox Terrier